Abandoned & Little-Known Airfields:

-An undated (circa late 1940s?) aerial view looking along the single unpaved runway at Sky-Harbor Airport.
+A circa late 1940s aerial view looking along the single unpaved runway at Sky-Harbor Airport.

-According to the Community Watershed Partnership, “The Sky Harbor Airport was poorly engineered & shut down before 1950.”
+According to the Community Watershed Partnership, “The Sky Harbor Airport was shut down before 1950.”

 According to a plaque on the airport site (courtesy of David Karlsberg), "After Sky Harbor Airport closed Lake Tahoe was without an airport until 1958.”